komura-crm/donaldboulton/src/content/posts/jew-who.md

 So they thought it was somewhat there's also, as I would think.
 The Egyptian's did not view it that way, as the Jews whom were not slaves for most of the time in Egypt, they were very well paid and cared for Engineers and Skilled Workers, we would say upper Middle class!
 I can somewhat see the Egyptians point also, that the Jews jobs were over, go away we cannot afford you, or feed you!

-Exodus to Jerusalem, major trade crossroads with a lot of different cultures was the only place they could somewhat fit in.
-Plus Jerusalem had work and food.
-The route of the four winds, meaning from Jerusalem the trade went all directions.
+Exodus to Alexandria and Jerusalem, several major trade crossroads with a lot of different cultures was the only place they could somewhat fit in.
+Plus Both Alexandria and Jerusalem had work and food.
+Jerusalem was route of the four winds, meaning from Jerusalem the trade went all directions.
+Alexandria was a major port with lots of work and traid.

 At that point God turned from his Blessed to His Cursed, forced to wonder the Earth with no place to call home.

 They had broken three laws, Mixing of the Blood.
 Self denial through usury.
 Sold themselves into Bondage.

-Some of the Jewish people scattered and moved everywhere.
+Some of the other Jewish people scattered and moved everywhere.

 Volumes could be written on the following of the Jewish people.
 So I will leave that as is.

 ## Hitler's Time.

-The Jews in Europe like the Latinos here stuck together and started owning a lot of the European's Stuff and pissing off the people of Europe.
+The Jews in Europe like the Latinos here in the USA stuck together and started owning a lot of the European's Stuff and pissing off the people of Europe.
 The people of Europe had gotten lazy and complacent with slutty entertainment to stupidity.
 Like the USA now!
 Instead of sticking together and competing with the Jews whom were obviously smarter than the European people.

 Europe is doing it to itself again with the mass influx of Muslims.
 I Guess they could not figure it out the first time.
 Some more slutty entertainment might help Europe to.